TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 As with all software services, it is the school's sole decision to use the tool according to the use terms and privacy policies provided by its licensor and it is the school's responsibility to ensure the tool meets it's IT policies.

-## Curriculum Issues
+## Curriculum Issues and answer keys

 TEALS will no longer be making updates to TEALS curricula.
-If you wish, you may <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue">open an issue</a> if you encounter things like factual, spelling, or grammatical errors, broken links, sequencing problems (topics needed before they are taught), or incomplete/missing materials.

-## Giving feedback and asking questions about the curriculum

-For general curriculum-related questions and discussion not tied to a specific reported issue, we encourage everyone to actively participate in the <a href="https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions">GitHub Discussions</a> board for the corresponding curriculum.
-This is a great place to share alternative lesson ideas, share pro-tips for implementation and differentiation, pacing advice, etc...
+Answer keys are not available.

 ## Printing